will-bc/Nonlinear-techniques/1 _ Quick Introduction - Beta/README.md

 Figure extracted from [5].

 Complex systems are characterized by interactions of agents, constituents, elements or parts that on the dependence of some dimension, be it time or space, provides non-trivial, counter-intuitive answers and unexpected results.
-As a consequence they manifest unexpected "emergent" behaviors in which only the generalization of their parts does not explain the interaction of the sum or collective action of all the elements [6,7,8].
+As a consequence they manifest unpredicted "emergent" behaviors in which only the generalization of their parts does not explain the interaction of the sum or collective action of all the elements [6,7,8].

 ## Chaos